 View of the Arch of Titus

 12019-11-11T16:57:27-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 17 of Giovanni Battista Piranesi's Opereplain2019-11-11T16:57:27-08:00Internet ArchivedatapiranesiRescan_vol17_0133.jpgAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-To see this image in Vedute di Roma, vol 17 of Piranesi's Opere, clickhere.
+To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, clickhere.